 Thanks for your dedicated and inspiring work, Laura!

 Congratulations to these creative and compassionate educators!
 Are you ready to up your game for next year’s contest and put yourself in the running to be the next TeachKind Teacher of the Year?
-We’ve got your back: Sign up for TeachKind’s Lesson of the Week for yearlong inspiration on incorporating kindness to animals in your classroom.
+We’ve got your back: Join TeachKind’s mailing list for yearlong inspiration on incorporating kindness to animals in your classroom.